venturestranger/russian_topic_recognizer/README.md

 1. A text normalizer using `mystem` and `nltk`
 2. A pipeline of `TF-IDF` and `Latent Dirichlet Allocation`

-The model is capable of recognizing 300 topics
+The model recognizes 10000 most frequently used words and is capable of identifying 300 topics

 The model was trained on a data set consisting of 100000 articles and ~83200000 words.